-In September we took part in several community events.
+In September, we took part in several community events.
 On 9/11 we participated in the Caldwell Flag Ceremony were we raised the American Flag with our ladder truck as the community remembered the events and those that were lost.
 The firefighters showed off their flipping skills as they served flapjacks and eggs during Indian Creek Days.
-We had an estimated 500 people attend and enjoy breakfast with the firefighters.
+We had an estimated 85 people attend and enjoy breakfast with the firefighters and collected \$420.00 for the Caldwell Burnout Fund.

 The Caldwell Fireman's Association hosted the Fire in the Hole Golf Tournament Fundraiser.
-The day consisted of ten team teams in a four-person scramble ending with dinner provided by Indian Creek Steakhouse and a raffle with items donated from Stewarts Bar and Grill, Burnt Lemon Caldwell, L.N.
-Curtis, Sportsman's Warehouse, Hells Canyon and Zhoo Zhoo Winery.
-This event had a huge impact on the Caldwell Burnout Fund raising over \$4000.00.
+The day consisted of ten team teams in a four-person scramble ending with dinner provided by Indian Creek Steakhouse and a raffle with items donated from many local business.
+This event had a huge impact on the Caldwell Burnout Fund raising over \$4,000.00.
 Thank you to all of our teams and sponsors for participating in this year's event.
-We are already excited for next year's golf tournament, as we have received many points of interest from the community to participate.
+We are already excited for next year's golf tournament, as we have received many interests from the community to participate.